Mehmed Cavid: Execution

 In the early period of the Republican era, Mehmet Cavit Bey was charged with involvement in the assassination attempt in İzmir against Mustafa Kemal Pasha (Atatürk).
 The judges of the Independence Tribunal who tried him did not find his defense sufficient to prove his innocence, and Cavit Bey was convicted and later executed by hanging on 26 August 1926 in Ankara.
-Doctor Nazım, Yenibahçeli Nail Bey and Hilmi Bey were executed with him. İsmet İnönü's memoirs reveal that Cavid had nothing to do with the İzmir assassination attempt, that he was innocent and that he was executed unjustly.
+Doctor Nâzım, Yenibahçeli Nail Bey and Hilmi Bey were executed with him. İsmet İnönü's memoirs reveal that Cavid had nothing to do with the İzmir assassination attempt, that he was innocent and that he was executed unjustly.
 Albert Sarraut, who was the French Ambassador to Ankara during 1925-1926, met directly with Mustafa Kemal and asked for Cavid Bey's clemency.

 The letters which Cavit Bey wrote to his wife Aliye Nazlı during his imprisonment were given to her only after his execution.
 She had the letters published later as a book entitled, Zindandan Mektuplar ("Letters from the Dungeon").

 Cavid's grave was kept secret from the public, but it was found in 1950.
 His remains were transferred and reinterred at the Cebeci Asri Cemetery in Ankara.